Water Bill Adjustments and Credits

-If you would like to request an Administrative Hearing, please contact our Customer Care Center Monday through Friday, 8 a.m. to 7 p.m., excluding holidays, at 305-665-7477 or via e-mail at email@example.com to request an Administrative Hearing form.
+If you would like to request an Administrative Hearing, call the Customer Care Center Monday through Friday, 8 a.m. to 7 p.m., excluding holidays, at 305-665-7477 or email firstname.lastname@example.org to request an Administrative Hearing form.

 Fax credit request form and documentation

 - Submit your Request or Documentation by Email